ktrout17/cloud-1/README.md

       - Search for Wordpress (Google Click to Deploy) & Launch
 	   - Use a region closest to you
 	   - Add admin email
-	   - Allow HTTP & HTTPS traffic
    4. Create a new Service Account
       - IAM & Admin > Service Accounts > Create Service Account
       - Assign roles:

 		- `Cloud SQL > Cloud SQL Client`
 		- `Project > Editor`
       - Create a key for the service account and download in JSON format
    5. Reserve a static IP
       - VPC Network > External addresses > Reserve Static Address
 		   - Premium tier